ptyshevs/cw/CONTRIBUTING.md

 2. Commit you work to the corresponding remote branch `git push origin feature_name`

+## Writing Code

+1. Respect the Norm.
+2. Every function must have a docstring - short description of the arguments, expected behavior and caveats.
+You are writing this not for others, but for your later self debugging piles of code angrily.
+3. Use descriptive names for files.
+Try to make each file modular.
+4. Any function not exposed by file should be `static`.

 ## Submitting Changes

 When you consider the feature finished, you have two options.